 The quality of the educational experience at WCU is fostered by the close human and intellectual relationships between students and faculty and by the open exchange of ideas.
-The University is committed to creating a learning community in which people from diverse backgrounds and cultures are valued for the breadth of their perspectives and are encouraged in their intellectual pursuits.
+The University is committed to creating a learning community in which people from diverse backgrounds and cultures are valued for the breath of their perspectives and are encouraged in their intellectual pursuits.

-The university's instructional programs are designed to challenge students not only to acquire knowledge but also to develop the skills of critical analysis, careful reasoning, creativity, and self-expression.
+The university's instructional programs are designed to challenge students not only to acquire knowledge but also to develop the skills of critical analysis, careful reasoning, creativity and self-expression.
 Equally important, students learn to understand and evaluate the sources and methods from which knowledge derives.
-Thereby, they come to appreciate all knowledge's contingency and realize that education is a life-long process.
+Thereby, they come to appreciate the contingency of all knowledge and to realize that education is a life-long process.

-WCU's special character emerges from its commitment to effective teaching, high standards of scholarship, and ongoing professional development; and to its policy of promoting diversity in the faculty, staff, administration, and student population.
+WCU's special character emerges from its commitment to effective teaching, high standards of scholarship, ongoing professional development; and to its policy of promoting diversity in the faculty, staff, administration, and student population.